Pain And Suffering Damages For Injured Crewman, Commercial Fishermen And Fish Processors

-Under Federal maritime law and the Jones Act injured commercial fishermen, fish processors and vessel crewmen may recover money damages to compensate them for the pain and suffering, and psychological and emotional distress damages caused to them by the negligence of their employer or that is the result of the unseaworthiness of their vessel.
+Under federal maritime law and the Jones Act injured commercial fishermen, fish processors and vessel crewmen may recover money damages to compensate them for the pain and suffering, and psychological and emotional distress damages caused to them by the negligence of their employer or that is the result of the unseaworthiness of their vessel.

-Whether the pain and suffering of your injury last a lifetime or only a few months, Federal maritime law recognizes your claim for compensation.
+Whether the pain and suffering of your injury last a lifetime or only a few months, federal maritime law recognizes your claim for compensation.
 How much compensation you will receive for your pain and suffering damages depends upon the facts of your case.

-In serious injury cases it is recommended that an injured crewman, commercial fisherman or fish processor consult with a qualified and experienced maritime lawyer.
-An experienced maritime lawyer can assist the crewman in getting fair and full compensation for past and future pain and suffering damages, lost wages, lost wage earning capacity, and medical expenses.
+In serious injury cases, it is recommended that an injured crewman, commercial fisherman or fish processor consult with a qualified and experienced maritime lawyer.
+An experienced maritime lawyer can assist the crewman in getting fair and full compensation for past and future pain and suffering damages, lost wages, lost wage-earning capacity, and medical expenses.

 If you have been injured working at sea, it’s important that the pain caused by your injuries be fully evaluated and treated.
 It is part of the vessel owner’s duty to pay medical bills associated with pain treatment that is designed to increase the function of injured crewmen.
-Treatment such as physical therapy, work-hardening, tens units, and spinal cord stimulators are now all recognized and accepted pain treatments.
+Treatments such as physical therapy, work-hardening, tens units and spinal cord stimulators are now all recognized and accepted pain treatments.

 The Jones Act and the general maritime law both recognize that pain and suffering damages are recoverable in a maritime injury claim.
 However, there is no schedule, formula, or specific methodology in the law that determines the amount of pain and suffering compensation that should be awarded for any particular injury.
-Injury accident victims are frequently mislead into believing pain and suffering damages are calculated based upon three to five times the amount of medical bills or past lost wages.
+Injury accident victims are frequently misled into believing pain and suffering damages are calculated based upon three to five times the amount of medical bills or past lost wages.
 Maritime injury claims for a crewman’s pain and suffering are not limited by any formulas or schedules.

-In evaluating the value of a maritime pain and suffering claim some of the questions that will be asked include: Do you have pain everyday?
+In evaluating the value of a maritime pain and suffering claim some of the questions that will be asked include: Do you have pain every day?
 How intense is your pain?
 What activities impact your pain and/or help decrease the pain?
 Does the pain impact your ability to work and enjoy life?
 How does your pain impact your family relationships?
 Are you suffering from anxiety or depression?
 How long does your pain last each day?
 And how long will it last in the future?